brandur/org/drafts/qe.md

 * [Why quantitative easing isn't printing money](http://www.cnbc.com/id/100760150)
 * [What is the purpose of QE?](http://www.ritholtz.com/blog/2012/12/what-is-the-purpose-of-qe/)
 * [Does Chairman Bernanke Know Squat About Money](http://www.economonitor.com/lrwray/2012/04/19/does-chairman-bernanke-know-squat-about-money/)

+[1] When this article was orginally written I'd had Bernanke in place of Yellen as he was still the chairman of the Fed.